austenito/austenito.com/source/_posts/2009-05-25-book-progress.markdown

 something all developers should read.
 I plan on giving it to developers on my company's engineering team.
 Next on the reading list is the GoF book.
 It's interesting to come back to a book years later.
 A quick scan through the patterns shows me that I have forgotten a bunch.
 I can't wait to get through it again.
 The GoF book is great.
-I'll write more as a I plow through it.Also Google Summer of Code is ramping up.
+I'll write more as a I plow through it.

+Also Google Summer of Code is ramping up.

 Time to get to work!